The Faces of Chalet

 Carlo Fuga, Chalet Artistic Glass, September, 1962.
 Photograph from the article “How Canada makes Venetian Glass.”
 Canadian Weekly, Sept 8-14, 1962.
 Pp 10-13.
 Photograph from the archives of the Cornwall Community Museum.

-Former Murano Glass artist Mirco Dalla Valentina was also able to rejoin the new company in Cornwall – moving there permanently from Montreal.
+Former Murano Glass artist Mirco De Valentina was also able to rejoin the new company in Cornwall – moving there permanently from Montreal.
 Mirco remained with Chalet until 1970.

 1965, Cornwall, Ontario artist Mirco Dalla Valentina at the Chalet Artistic Glass factory.
 During the filming of the National Film Board’s documentary “Why Canada.”